leomccormack/SPARTA/README.md

 # SPARTA

-SPatial Audio Real-Time Applications (SPARTA).
+SPatial Audio Real-Time Applications (SPARTA) [1].
 A collection of VST audio plug-ins for spatial audio production, reproduction and visualisation.

 ![](sparta_screenshot.png)

+* [1] McCormack, L. and Politis, A., 2019. **SPARTA & COMPASS: Real-time implementations of linear and parametric spatial audio reproduction and processing methods**.
+In Audio Engineering Society Conference: 2019 AES International Conference on Immersive and Interactive Audio.

 ## Plug-in descriptions